microsoft/azure-devops-auth-samples/ManagedClientConsoleAppSample/README.md

 2. Open the solution file `ManagedClientConsoleAppSample.sln` in [Visual Studio 2017](https://www.visualstudio.com/downloads/).
 3. Use [Nuget package restore](https://docs.microsoft.com/en-us/nuget/consume-packages/package-restore) to ensure you have all dependencies installed.
 4. Open CS file `Program.cs` and there is a section with input values to change at the top of the class:
-    * `azDevOrganizationUrl` - update this with the url to your Azure DevOps/TFS collection, e.g. http://dev.azure.com/myaccount for Azure DevOps.
+    * `azureDevOpsOrganizationUrl` - update this with the url to your Azure DevOps/TFS collection, e.g. http://dev.azure.com/organization for Azure DevOps.
     * `clientId` - update this with the `application id` you saved from step 2.6 above.
     * `replyUri` - update this to `http://adalsample`, you can add other reply urls in [azure portal](https://portal.azure.com)
 5. Build and run the solution.
 After running you should see an interactive login prompt.
 Then after authentication and authorization, a list of all projects inside of your account.